arora-kapil/E-Commerce-Shopping-Cart-Application/README.md

 <h2>AWS Web Hosting</h2>
 <p>
-  The website is hosted on Amazon S3 and can be accessed at: <a href="http://profilefyi.s3-website-us-east-1.amazonaws.com">E-Commerce Application</a>.
+  The website is hosted on Amazon Amplify which offers a Git-based CI/CD workflow for building, deploying, and hosting single-page web applications or static sites with serverless backends.
+The application can be accessed using the following link: <a href="https://main.d1tttrarkmq5h2.amplifyapp.com/">E-Commerce Application</a>
 </p>

 <h2>How to Use the Application</h2>